A few weeks ago, we had a live class about creating and managing investment portfolios in uncertain times.

 Wall Street brokers look at the numbers and the financial history of the company and then they make the decision to buy a company.

 Value Investors like Warren Buffett use a lot of Emotional Intelligence when investing - they look at the numbers, but they also look at the character of the managers and the board of directors that run the company.

-They believe that a company can only grow if management is trustworthy and a company that’s run on sound values by leaders with a clear vision, strategy and a plan to execute the strategy stands a great chance of remaining profitable in the long term.
+They believe that a company can only grow if management is trustworthy and a company that’s run on sound values by leaders with a clear vision and strategy.

-2. Value investors also look at investing as a long term game
+2. Value investors look at investing as a long term game

 They believe in buying a stock forever, not even for 5 or 20 years but forever and that's why they need to understand the company's vision and leadership.

 They don't sell during bad economic times.
 They only sell when the share becomes overvalued.

 So imagine your $20 share skyrockets to $60.
 But you know it's only worth $40 on a good day.
 That's a good time to sell.

 Your investment decisions aren't dictated by the market's mood swings but by deductive logic.